scmmmh/metadata-tutorial/source/access_data/europeana.rst

 Result Profiles
 ---------------

-The Europeana Search API can provide different `levels of detail <https://pro.europeana.eu/page/search#profiles>`_ in the results.
+The Europeana Search API provides different `levels of detail <https://pro.europeana.eu/page/search#profiles>`_ in the results.
 By default it provides the "standard" result profile and for determining what query to use to find the data-set one is interested in, it is ideal.
-However, when downloading the data for further processing, the "rich" profile is generally better, as it provides the maximum level of detail:
+However, when downloading the data for further processing, the "rich" profile is generally better, as it provides the maximum level of detail.
+Run the following in a new cell:

 .. sourcecode:: python